When our ML model gets it wrong: lessons from failed predictions

 - Risk: First round + late season

-Failure #2: Favorite with Fatigue
+Failure #2: favorite with fatigue

 Player: [Top 20 player]